-is selected to report an object that was being carried by or was attached to a vehicle in-transport but fell from or became detached from that vehicle and subsequently impacted this vehicle and caused the rollover to occur.
+Used to report an object that was being carried by or was attached to a vehicle in-transport but fell from or became detached from that vehicle and subsequently impacted this vehicle and caused the rollover to occur.
 Do not use this attribute if the vehicle rolls over subsequent to an initial impact as centrifugal forces or tripping mechanisms take priority.

-Other nonfixed object
+Other non-fixed object

-is selected when a nonfixed object, other than those described in the above attributes is impacted and that impact causes a rollover.
+Used when a non-fixed object, other than those described in the above attributes is impacted and that impact causes a rollover.
 Do not use this attribute if a vehicle rolls over subsequent to the impact as a result of centrifugal forces or other tripping mechanisms.

-Unknown nonfixed object
+Unknown non-fixed object

-is selected when an unknown nonfixed object is impacted and that impact causes a rollover.
+Used when an unknown non-fixed object is impacted and that impact causes a rollover.
 Do not use this attribute if a vehicle rolls over subsequent to the impact as a result of centrifugal forces or other tripping mechanisms.